deso-protocol/backend/README.md

 # About BitClout
 BitClout is a blockchain built from the ground up to support a fully-featured social network.
-Its architecture is similar to Bitcoin, only it supports complex social network data like profiles, posts, follows, creator coin transactions, and more.
+Its architecture is similar to Bitcoin, but it supports complex social network data like profiles, posts, follows, creator coin transactions, and more.